 Call it a valuable lesson!

-Leaders of a housing-advocacy group on Thursday will walk locals through the process of applying for dozens of so-called affordable housing units inside a new development going up in the People’s Playground.
+Leaders of a housing-advocacy group at two meetings this week will again walk locals through the process of applying for so-called affordable housing units inside a new development going up in the People’s Playground.

-Members of Neighborhood Housing Services Brooklyn will show attendees how to navigate the online-application process for the 52 below-market-rate units inside Surf Vets Place on W. 21st Street near Surf Avenue, where eligible residents can apply for the apartments doled out via the lottery system managed by the Department of Housing Preservation and Development through March 13.
+Members of Neighborhood Housing Services Brooklyn at separate Feb.
+20 and 22 sessions will show attendees how to navigate the online-application process for the 52 below-market-rate units inside Surf Vets Place on W. 21st Street near Surf Avenue, where eligible residents can apply for the apartments doled out via the lottery system managed by the Department of Housing Preservation and Development through March 13.

-A rep from the city’s Department of Veterans’ Services will also be on hand to help any formerly homeless vets in attendance learn how to apply for the building’s 82 below-market-rate apartments earmarked for those heroes, who could begin applying for those units back in November through the city’s supportive-housing lottery managed by the Human Resources Administration.
+Reps from the city Department of Veterans’ Services will be at the Feb.
+20 event — sponsored by Councilman Mark Treyger (D–Coney Island), Assemblywoman Mathylde Frontus (D–Coney Island), and state Sen. Diane Savino (D–Coney Island) — to help any formerly homeless vets in attendance learn how to apply for the building’s 82 below-market-rate apartments earmarked for those heroes, who could begin applying for those units back in November through the city’s supportive-housing lottery managed by the Human Resources Administration.

-And locals who aren’t ready to move just yet can still attend to learn how to use Housing Connect to apply for forthcoming below-market-rate apartments in the area — including those inside a massive complex set to rise on Surf Avenue between W. 16th and W. 20th streets, which will bring nearly 1,000 such units to the neighborhood when complete.
+And locals who aren’t ready to move just yet can still attend both events to learn how to use the online lottery, which will soon accept applications for forthcoming below-market-rate apartments in the area — including those inside a massive complex set to rise on Surf Avenue between W. 16th and W. 20th streets, which will bring nearly 1,000 such units to the neighborhood when complete.

 By submitting this comment, you agree to the following terms: